neutralinojs/gsoc2024/README.md

 - Become familiar with the project, and start contributing
 - Tell us about tasks that you would like to work on.
 If you have new ideas, tell us about goals
 - Start drafting a proposal by discussing with mentors
-- Submit your proposal and achieve the planned milestons based on the GSoC program [schedule](https://summerofcode.withgoogle.com/programs/2022).
+- Submit your proposal and achieve the planned milestones based on the GSoC program [schedule](https://summerofcode.withgoogle.com/programs/2022).

 ## How to become a GSoC mentor?